PRINT THIS PAGE AND READ ALL OF ITS CONTENTS

-- Complete at least 2 of the 4 modules (linked below). one of them is required.
-You are encouraged to read the “Resources” in each e-Module (usually a button on the top right corner).
+- Check the “Resources” in each e-Module (usually a button on the top right corner).

 - The CBR Case Study (required).
 This module will help you think of how to build your own mock proposal which you will present through video in 3 minutes or less on the final week of the course.
 Think of the steps, having a reason for each one and having a simple way of telling others.
 Search online to find research studies that post their timelines (e.g., https://prezi.com/lgwy3293ry9e/cbr-timeline)

 - Developing partnerships

 Assignments 1 and 2 are due on Monday, February 11, 2019.
 You can continue to refine them later as much as you want, and based on the feedback provided by your co-learners and your instructor.